Multiorbital effects in high-order harmonic emission from CO$_2$: Results

 The ellipticity of higher-order harmonics at certain alignment angles from the HOMO ($3 \pi_g$) can be understood based on the two-center interference effect, similar as in the case of H$_2^+$ and H$_2$ above.
 The importance of such orbital structure effect for the harmonic generation from the HOMO of CO$_2$ has been pointed out before \cite{Le2010}.
 The strong contributions from the inner valence orbitals originate on a variety of effects.
 Both, HOMO-1 ($2 \sigma_u$) and HOMO-2 ($1 \pi_u$) have a different orbital symmetry than the HOMO of CO$_2$.
 Therefore, ionization and, hence, harmonic generation, from HOMO is suppressed due to destructive interference at alignment angles of $0^\circ$ and $90^\circ$ while it is at maximum around $45^\circ$ \cite{Le2009PRA}.
 In contrast, the ionization rate is largest at $0^\circ$ for HOMO-1 and $90^\circ$ for HOMO-2.
 Consequently, high-order harmonic generation from these two orbitals contributes strongly close to alignment angles at which the signal from the HOMO is weakest, despite the fact that the ionization potential for the inner valence orbitals is smaller than that of the HOMO.

+When we include in the calculations the experimentally reported alignment distribution and performed rotational averaging over the simulation results for the respective alignment angles in the distribution one can see in Fig. \ref{co2cos4} that the overall changes in the ellipticities of harmonics when adding subsequent contributions from orbitals are rather small.
+Each subsequent partial orbital contribution leads to effects of destructive interference, which after comparing to Fig. \ref{co2noav} seems to be even more enhanced by rotational averaging.
+After adding subsequent orbitals to the contributions of the first 3, as can be seen in Figs. \ref{co2cos4} (d)-(f), the rotationally averaged HHG ellipticities are very small and remain small, while only very little changes can be seen when considering modifications due to contributions from deeper lying orbitals.

-As for the other inner valence orbitals, that have an even higher ionization potential, we have found that these are either strongly coupled to one of the higher lying states or among each other by the driving field.
+Regarding the contributions form the deeper lying inner valence orbitals, we have found that these are either strongly coupled to one of the higher lying states or among each other by the driving field.
 In the case of the HOMO-3 state ($2 \sigma_g$), the projection onto the HOMO-1 state is shown in Fig.\ \ref{Fig:CO2-projections}(a).
 We observe a strong coupling driven by the field although the frequency is non-resonant.
-This explains the significant change in the ellipticity pattern upon inclusion of the HOMO-3 state (Fig.\ \ref{Fig:CO2-contributions}(d)).
+This explains the significant change in the ellipticity pattern upon inclusion of the HOMO-3 state (Fig.\ \ref{co2noav}(d)).
 Finally, HOMO-4 and HOMO-5 states slightly contribute to the 17th to 23rd harmonic generation at the given parameters and, hence, to the ellipticity pattern, since these two orbitals are coupled with each other, leading to a population transfer of about 40\% (see Fig.\ \ref{Fig:CO2-projections}(b)).